 The mission for the Centers for American Indian and Alaska Native Health (CAIANH) is to promote the health and well-being of American Indians and Alaska Natives, of all ages, by pursuing research, training, continuing education, technical assistance, and information dissemination within a biopsychosocial framework that recognizes the unique cultural contexts of this special population.

-Telehealth Outreach and Technical Assistance Program (NTOTAP) is accepting
+Native Telehealth Outreach and Technical Assistance Program (NTOTAP) is now accepting applications!

 New Journal Issue

 American Indian and Alaska Native Mental Health Research is now available!
-This issue of the journal covers a variety of issues related to American Indian and Alaska Native mental health and well-being, including health perceptions among urban residents with type II diabetes, ethnic identification, and access to care for urban residents who use substances.
+This issue covers a variety of topics related to American Indian and Alaska Native (AI/AN) mental health and well-being, including PTSD and HIV risk behavior, attitudes about psychological help among ANs, and a review of mental health and substance use interventions for adolescents.

 The Centers for American Indian and Alaska Native Health is looking to expand our network of supporters through philanthropic giving.
 Every donor helps strengthen our program and advance our mission to improve the health and well-being of American Indians and Alaska Natives.
 If you’re interested in partnering with us to advance our mission, please consider making a personal contribution.